Latent Space Dynamics Learning for Stiff Collisional-radiative Models: Collisional-radiative Modeling

 where $A^j_{\alpha,Z\rightarrow k}$ is the coefficient for spontaneous emission from energy level $j$ to level $k$, and $E^j_{\alpha, Z\rightarrow k}$ is the the energy of the photon emitted in the transition from level $j$ to level $k$.

 The CR model is mathematically represented as a parameterized ODE:

 where $\mathbf{N}$ is the population density vector of ions in various charge states including both ground and excites states, $T_e$ is the temperature, $n_{A, \alpha}=\sum_{Z}n_{\alpha, Z}$ is the total atomic density for species $\alpha$.
 The dimension of $\mathbf{N}$ can vary enormously depending on whether one would want to resolve the fine and super-fine structures in the excited states.
 As an example, LANL's ATOMIC model [\citenum{hakel2006new}] can have more than $10^6$ states for argon.
-The rate matrix ${R}(\mathbf{N}; n_A, T_e)$ is a square matrix describing a range of atomic processes, which can be broadly grouped in up-transitions and down-transitions.
-The up-transitions include electron impact ionization/excitation, photo-ionization and excitation.
-The down-transitions account for various channels of recombination and de-excitation.
-Collisional charge exchange can provide both down- and up-transitions depending on the specific ion/atom involved.
+The rate matrix ${R}(\mathbf{N}; n_A, T_e)$ is a square matrix describing a range of atomic processes, which can be broadly grouped in up-transitions and down-transitions. {Collisional charge exchange can provide both down- and up-transitions depending on the specific ion/atom involved.
 The overall rate matrix ${R}$ has explicit dependence on the electron distribution.
-The normal assumption is to approximate the electron distribution as a Maxwellian with temperature $T_e$ and density $n_e.$ In a quasineutral plasma, the electron density is approximately equal to ion charge density $\sum_{Z,\alpha} Z n_{\alpha,Z}.$ The species atomic number density $n_\alpha$ or more explicitly labeled as $n_{A,\alpha},$ is the sum of all charge states $\sum_Z n_{\alpha,Z}.$ for species $\alpha$.
+The common assumption is to approximate the electron distribution as a Maxwellian with temperature $T_e$ and density $n_e$.
+There are some works not using this approximation where the electron energy distribution is calculated together with the species density and level distributions, see Ref.~[\citenum{colonna2001coupled,capitelli2012fundamental,capitelli2016particle}].} In a quasineutral plasma, the electron density is approximately equal to ion charge density $\sum_{Z,\alpha} Z n_{\alpha,Z}.$ The species atomic number density $n_\alpha$ or more explicitly labeled as $n_{A,\alpha},$ is the sum of all charge states $\sum_Z n_{\alpha,Z}.$ for species $\alpha$.